samuel-a/saatutka-harjoitus-android/README.md

 ## How to run

 `npm start` and a platform that can run android Expo apps, such as an adroid simulator or Expo Go (https://expo.dev/client).
-Api configuration is done by placing your OWM api key in `api-config.json`.
+To configure the API copy `api-config.json.template` to `api-config.json` and insert your personal API key.
+Here you can also set `"MOCK" : true` to run the app with mock values that don't fetch from the Weather API.

 ## Notes
 * Created with create-react-native-app.